-Underway Questionnaire -
+Underway Questionnaire

-- After casting off have all dock lines and fenders been stowed? - Are all passengers seated and all transom doors closed? - As skipper are you monitoring the dash gauges for changes? - As skipper are you on the lookout for changing weather? - As skipper are you checking for abnormal vibration? - Is the remote control safety lanyard (if equipped) tightly secured to your belt or clothing?
+- After casting off have all dock lines and fenders been stowed? - Are all passengers seated and all transom doors closed? - As skipper are you monitoring the dash gauges and or Garmin plotter for changes? - As skipper are you on the lookout for changing weather? - Is the remote control safety lanyard (if equipped) tightly secured to your belt or clothing?